 - 2 teaspoons white pepper

 - 2 tablespoons chili powder

 Agua Negra Marinade

-- 1 cup Pepsi, plus
+- 1 cup soy sauce

 - Trim away excess fat from pork and cut into 3 inch cubes.

-- Add seasoned meat and refrigerate overnight.
+- Add seasoned meat to marinade, cover tightly, and refrigerate overnight.

 - Remove meat and pull pork into strips.
 It should almost fall apart.

-Serve with cheese, tortillas (flour or corn), lettuce, tomatoes, salsa, sour cream, and any other fixings you like.
+- Serve with cheese, tortillas (flour or corn), lettuce, tomatoes, salsa, sour cream, and any other fixings you like.